clauswilke/dataviz/docs/redundant_coding.md

 <img src="redundant_coding_files/figure-html/unnamed-chunk-8-1.png" width="576" style="display: block; margin: auto;" />

 <div class="rmdtip">
-<p>Tip: Whenever possible, design your figures so they don't need a legend.</p>
+<p>Whenever possible, design your figures so they don't need a legend.</p>
 </div>

 I'll provide a few more examples.
 First, in a density plot we may want to label the density curves directly rather than adding a color legend.